Blog

 Updates and what's happening in March!

 We will do a full blog post with the story and all the photos from the shoot soon!
-But for now below is one that we love of model Jen ferguson.
+But for now below is one that we love of model Jen Ferguson.

 We are also very fortunate to have my sister, Ashley, as part of our team.
 We will be creating a line of complementary (to our items) stencils for airbrushing makeup by this summer!!